-Double boiling is a method of cooking that works great for making lip gloss.
+Double boiling is a method of cooking that works great for making lip balm.
 It eliminates the need for a microwave to melt beeswax pellets and it’s not hot enough to damage your materials.
-In fact, many great lip gloss recipes recommend you use a double boiler, but do you know how to?
+In fact, many great lip balm recipes recommend you use a double boiler, but do you know how to?
 If not, you’ve come to the right place!
-Glossy Grin is ready to give you some amazing tips and tricks to improve your lip gloss making.
+Glossy Grin is ready to give you some amazing tips and tricks to improve your lip balm making.

 1: Assemble Your Double Boiler

 If you’ve bought an actual double boiler, then you should see a big pot with a bowl.
 The bowl should sit on top of the pot, allowing the bowl to stay off the bottom of the pan.
 Occasionally, a kit will come with a lid for the bowl, but you won’t need to put that on for lip balm making.

 However, for those who don’t have a double boiler kit, you can still use this method.
 All you have to do is find a heat-resistant bowl that can sit on the lip of the pan.
 As long as the bowl is a few inches from the bottom of the pan, you’ve got a nice double boiler.

 If your beeswax is already in pellets, then you can skip this step.
 As for everyone else, a double boiler doesn’t have a lot of cooking power, that’s why it cooks slowly and is perfect for melting ingredients.
 One excellent method is to grate your beeswax; this will make it small and easy to melt.

 3: Pour the Water In and Bring it to a Simmer